2 Material accounting policies

 Financial assets and liabilities are initially measured at fair value except for trade receivable which are initially measured at transaction price.
 Transaction costs that are directly attributable to the acquisition or issue of financial assets and liabilities (other than financial assets and financial liabilities at fair value through profit or loss) are added to or deducted from the fair value measured on initial recognition of financial assets or financial liability.

 ii.
-Classification and subsequent measurement
+Classification and subsequent measurement Financial assets

 On initial recognition, a financial asset is classified and, measured at

-?
-Fair value through other comprehensive income ('FVOCI') - debt investment;
+• Fair value through other comprehensive income ('FVOCI') - debt investment;

-?
-FVOCI - equity investment; or
+• FVOCI - equity investment; or

-?
-Fair value through profit and loss ('FVTPL')"
+• Fair value through profit and loss ('FVTPL')

 Financial assets are not reclassified subsequent to their initial recognition, except if and in the period the Company changes its business model for managing financial assets.

-A financial asset is measured at amortized cost if it meets both of the following conditions and is not designated as at FVTPL:
+A financial asset is measured at amortised cost if it meets both of the following conditions and is not designated as at FVTPL:

-? the asset is held within a business model whose objective is to hold assets to collect contractual cash flows; and
+• the asset is held within a business model whose objective is to hold assets to collect contractual cash flows; and

-? the contractual terms of the financial asset give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding.
+• the contractual terms of the financial asset give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding.

 This category is the most relevant to the Company.
-After initial measurement, such financial assets are subsequently measured at amortized cost using the effective interest rate (EIR) method.
-Amortized cost is calculated by taking into account any discount or premium on acquisition and fees or costs that are an integral part of the EIR.
+After initial measurement, such financial assets are subsequently measured at amortised cost using the effective interest rate (EIR) method.
+Amortised cost is calculated by taking into account any discount or premium on acquisition and fees or costs that are an integral part of the EIR.
 The EIR amortisation is included in finance income in the profit or loss.
 The losses arising from impairment are recognised in the profit or loss.

 A debt investment is measured at FVOCI if it meets both of the following conditions and is not designated as at FVTPL:

-? the asset is held within a business model whose objective is achieved by both collecting contractual cash flows and selling financial assets; and
+• the asset is held within a business model whose objective is achieved by both collecting contractual cash flows and selling financial assets; and

-? the contractual terms of the financial asset give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding."
+• the contractual terms of the financial asset give rise on specified dates to cash flows that are solely

 On initial recognition of an equity investment that is not held for trading, the Company may irrevocably elect to present subsequent changes in the investment’s fair value in OCI (designated as FVOCI - equity investment).
 This election is made on an investment- by- investment basis.

-All financial assets not classified as measured at amortized cost or FVOCI as described above are measured at FVTPL.
+All financial assets not classified as measured at amortised cost or FVOCI as described above are measured at FVTPL.
 This includes all derivative financial assets.
-On initial recognition, the Company may irrevocably designate a financial asset that otherwise meets the requirements to be measured at amortized cost or at FVOCI as at FVTPL if doing so eliminates or significantly reduces an accounting mismatch that would otherwise arise.
+On initial recognition, the Company may irrevocably designate a financial asset that otherwise meets the requirements to be measured at amortised cost or at FVOCI as at FVTPL if doing so eliminates or significantly reduces an accounting mismatch that would otherwise arise.

 Investment in Subsidiary: